 There You Have It Mr. Or Mrs. Colorado Cheapskate

-If you're looking at the cost of living numbers in Colorado, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Colorado, this is an accurate list of the most affordable places to live in Colorado for 2020.

 Here's a look at the most expensive cities in Colorado according to the data:

 The Most Affordable Places To Live In Colorado